Palestinians look to a digital future to connect with their past

 Virtual reality tours have replaced flag-waving rallies as Palestinians facing coronavirus restrictions create digital spaces to lament the loss of their physical homeland in 1948.

-Cellphone apps and Zoom video chats are among the other online tools Palestinians are using to mark the Nakba, or "Catastrophe" when they and their descendants were forced from their villages or fled in the war that surrounded Israel's creation.
+Cellphone apps and Zoom video chats are among the other online tools being used to mark the Nakba, or "Catastrophe", when Palestinians were forced from their villages or fled in the war that surrounded Israel's creation.
 The Nakba is generally marked on May 15 – the day after Israel's Independence Day in the western calendar.

 "We want to share Palestine with them, and help them feel and understand this place."
 Majd al-Shihabi, a Palestinian refugee born in Syria, is part of a team that developed Palestine Open Maps, an interactive database of Palestinian villages and Jewish towns as they stood in 1948.